-Rashid Medical Library:
+G. Rashid Medical Library:

-MPharm Clinical Pharmacy students in the second year of the MPharm program who carry out Clinical practice have full access to the Rashid library which is well equipped and serves the whole community of DHA.
-Being a major facility, all their resources are clearly articulated on their website. http://web.dohms.gov.ae/medlib/.
-Pharmacy students opting to train in Dubai Health Authority facilities only can use the Rashid Medical Library during their training which is fully electronic and according to the international practice.
+The students in the fourth year of the BPharm program who undertake Professional Practice Experience (PPE) and second year students of the MPharm program who carry out Clinical practice have full access to the Rashid library which is well equipped and serves the whole community of DHA.
+Being a major facility, all their resources are clearly articulated on their website. http://web.dohms.gov.ae/medlib/

+Pharmacy students can use the Rashid Medical Library during their training which is fully electronic and according to the International practice.
+Library support the needs of the students and faculty members as appropriate to its mission.